buildbot/buildbot/master/docs/developer/mq.rst

 Masters use these messages to announce starts, stops, and reconfigurations of various components.

-.. bb:msg:: master.$masterid.started

-    :var $masterid: the ID of the master that is starting up
-    :key integer masterid: the ID of the master that is starting up
-    :key string master_hostname: the hostname of the master
-    :key string master_basedir: the basedir of the master

-    This message indicates that a buildmaster has started.

-.. bb:msg:: master.$masterid.stopped

-    :var $masterid: the ID of the master that is starting up
-    :key integer masterid: the ID of the master that is starting up
-    :key string hostname: the hostname of the master
-    :key string basedir: the basedir of the master

-    This message indicates that a buildmaster has stopped.

 .. bb:msg:: scheduler.$schedulerid.started (TODO)

     :var $schedulerid: the ID of the scheduler that is starting up